enriquegh/marshealth/README.md

 1. After opening Android project in Android Studio open the MainActivity.java file located in: app/src/main/java/com/example/egonzalezh94/testproject/MainActivity.java
 2. Change the string API_URL to whatever IP address your machine currently has.
-3. After changing this, run the app, press search and a JSON list should pop up.
+3. After changing this, run the app, press search and a parsed list should pop up.

+##Things completed

+For now we are receiving available appointments from the endpoint /appointments.
+These appointments come as JSON String and the following three fields get parsed to the user:
+date: The date of the open appointment
+timeStart: When the appointment starts
+timeEnd: When the meeting ends

+These results are filtered in three different ways:
+1. Only results that have a status of 0 get received.
+2. The results must be greater than or equal to the start date.
+3. The results must be lesser than or equal to the end date.

+##Things to be done

+1. We are now receiving all the information needed to create some sort of calendar or table that shows available appointments.
+2. The date picker needs to be added since for now only a string of the date is being sent.
+3. Be able to select a date and change the status of it.

 If for some reason something is not working or I didn't explain myself correctly, shoot me a text.